SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/follow-ups/follow-ups.md

 * chat sessions

 > [!NOTE]
 > It is important to understand the distinction between activities and follow-ups.
-When you get data from the [appointment table](https://community.superoffice.com/documentation/SDK/SO.Database/html/Tables-appointment.htm) or use the CRMScript [NSAppointment class](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/EJScript-Classes-NSAppointment-NSAppointment.htm), it is crutial that you pay attention to the **type** field.
+When you get data from the [appointment table](https://community.superoffice.com/documentation/SDK/SO.Database/html/Tables-appointment.htm) or use the CRMScript [NSAppointment class](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/EJScript-Classes-NSAppointment-NSAppointment.htm), it is crucial that you pay attention to the **type** field.

 ## Follow-ups vs. other entities

-When working with follow-ups, data will often intersect with the following entities.
+When working with follow-ups, data will often intersect with the following entities:

 * [company](../../advanced/persons-and-organizations/company.md) (contact table)
 * [contact](../../advanced/persons-and-organizations/customer.md) (person table)